 Pro#1- I Don’t Miss Things

 Yes, even though there are things I DO miss.
 There are also many things I don’t.
 Because I work from home I have not worked outside the home since 2005.
 That means for over 11 years I have been able to live life as a stay at home mom.
 And still, bring in an income.
 This has allowed me to homeschool the kids.
-It has allowed me to attend field trips, and read books, go to story time, teach our kids how to read and be there for the boo boos and the sicknesses.
+It has allowed me to attend field trips, and read books, go to storytime, teach our kids how to read and be there for the boo-boos and the sicknesses.
 I know that had I not went the work at home mom route there is a good possibility we would have never started homeschooling, to begin with.

 Working from home comes with stress just like any other job.
 This means that oftentimes the kids SEE me stressed.
 I don’t like it….
 But it happens.
 I have recently been training for a new job which has meant more hours while I work out a notice at my old job.
-This has resulted in longer hours and the stress of learning a new task.
-I have been late for school a few days and the longer hours have taken their toll on my sleep.
+This has resulted in long hours and the stress of learning a new task.
+I have been late for school a few days and the long hours have taken their toll on my sleep.
 The results have been a less than joyful mommy…

 Pro #2-The Kids SEE Real Life

 However, even though there has been stress the kids have also been able to witness real life.
 They have seen how I handle the stress.
 They have seen me balance work and life and motherhood and homeschooling.
 If I worked outside the home they’d have little to no knowledge of my job.
 They wouldn’t see the prayer that comes when my patience is short.
 They wouldn’t see me struggle with how to manage my time and they wouldn’t see a huge part of my life.
-By working from home I am hoping I am modeling to my girls time management skills and the real life example we are called to show the younger generation in Titus 2.
+By working from home I am hoping I am modeling to my girls time management skills and the real-life example we are called to show the younger generation in Titus 2.

 Con #3- Learning to Say No